 Cavemen didn’t and animals don’t brush so why do I need to?

-It is quite common for those with poor dental health or questioning the need for brushing to quote prehistoric man and animals.
+It is quite common for those with poor dental health, or those questioning the need for brushing to refer to prehistoric man and animals.

 Whilst the evolution of the toothbrush has really only excelled within the last 100 years, brushing utensils date back to 3500 BC.